Geodykexp/Credit_card_fraud_detection/README.md

 ## Deployment
 The repository includes a fly.toml which can be adapted for Fly.io deployments.

-Typical workflow:
+For this project the workflow include:
 - Ensure the API runs locally with the model file

+- Configure environment/volumes if you plan to swap the model at runtime Changed --host 127.0.0.1 (for local connections) → --host 0.0.0.0 (allows external connections) Removed  ENV PATH for the local 'app' created on docker image and .python-version copy Simplified PATH handling (not needed with uv run) Created fly.toml configuration
+Updated main.py host binding to 0.0.0.0
+changed port in 'main.py' and redeployed
+Removed 'uv' and 'run' in dockerfile

-- Build and push the image to a registry (or use Fly's builder)
+- Build and push the image to a registry (or use Fly's builder) install the Fly.io CLI.
+Let me install it using PowerShell: powershell -Command "iwr https://fly.io/install.ps1 -useb | iex" flyctl deploy
-- Configure environment/volumes if you plan to swap the model at runtime
+&"$ENV:USERPROFILE\.fly\bin\flyctl.exe" deploy
+Would you like to sign in?
+Do you want to send y followed by Enter to the terminal?
+&"$ENV:USERPROFILE\.fly\bin\flyctl.exe" apps create credit-card-fraud-detection &"$ENV:USERPROFILE\.fly\bin\flyctl.exe" deploy

 - Deploy according to Fly.io docs

 ## Troubleshooting
 - Import/Runtime errors: Ensure Python 3.13+ and dependencies are installed.